stungeye/Applied-Math-For-Games-1/docs/00-introduction-to-javascript/06-basic-math.md

 ## Available Math Operators

-Like most programming languages Javascript using the following symbols for the basic math operations:
+Like most programming languages, Javascript uses the following symbols for the basic math operations:

 - Addition: `+`
 - Subtractions: `-`